-Business interruption insurance may cover loss of business income in case of a covered loss.
+Business interruption insurance may cover loss of business income in case of a covered peril.
 Business interruption coverage may become essential when the business is out of service.
 A business that has closed down entirely while the repairs are in progress, may lose most of its clients to competitors.
-A business interruption claim may be triggered by closure of business due to disaster related events or due to the rebuilding process after a sudden or accidental event that caused that business to stop operating.
+A business interruption claim may be triggered by closure of business due to disaster related events, or due to the rebuilding process after a sudden or accidental event that caused that business to stop operating.

 The business interruption insurance is different than business property insurance.
 Business interruption insurance covers the loss of income and business property insurance covers damaged property (in the event of a covered loss).